Understanding Lifetime Mortgages: A Guide to Equity Release

 Are lifetime mortgages a good idea?

-The borrower receives a tax-free lump sum or regular income, with the interest accumulating over time and usually repaid from the sale of the property after death or moving into long-term care.
+The loan and interest are usually repaid from the sale of the property after the homeowner’s death or move into long-term care.

 While it can provide financial flexibility for older homeowners, it is important to carefully consider the risks and implications before entering into a lifetime mortgage agreement to ensure it is the right option for individual circumstances.